MrMaelu/Ultrawide_Window_Positioner/README.md

 ## Multi-monitor use

 ### This application is made with ultrawide monitors in mind (32:9 / 21:9) and will work best on a single monitor setup.

+- For best results on multi-monitor the leftmost monitor should be set to main.

 ### *Should* work well with similar monitors in a left to right setup, but only limited testing has been done:
    ```